 This song, from its inception, centered around the relationship between Gawain and Gareth, who I imagine to be roughly 15 years younger than Gawain.
-Their relationship, and Gawain’s native Orkey clannishness, will be the catalyst for the death of the Round Table (as we shall explore when we discuss the final verse).
+Their relationship, and Gawain’s native Orkey clannishness, ultimately serves as the catalyst for the death of the Round Table (as we shall explore when we discuss the final verse).

 With this line, we reveal our narrator as Gawain, the oldest of the Orkney brothers, and one of the best-known “secondary” characters from the Matter of Britain.
 (I would argue the primary characters are Arthur, Lancelot, Guinevere, Merlin, and Mordred, all of whom appear in virtually any modern retelling of the story, particularly on film, as each of them plays a crucial role in the rise or fall of the Round Table and the Arthurian court.)